 In Brief: Marriage was never primarily about the two people in it.
 Paul quotes Genesis — "the two will become one flesh" — and then says the astonishing thing: "This is a profound mystery — but I am talking about Christ and the church" (Ephesians 5:31-32).
 Marriage is a covenant, not a contract: not the merger of two autonomous selves who may dissolve the arrangement when it stops serving them, but a living icon of the gospel, in which a husband's sacrificial love pictures Christ's love for His Bride and a wife's glad trust pictures the church's response.
 And here is why it is impossible without grace: you are asked to love the way Christ loved — "he gave himself up for her" — and a heart of stone cannot do that.
 Only the new heart can keep a covenant that images the cross.
 Marriage, like everything else on this site, runs on grace, or it does not run at all.

-Every wedding contains a lie it cannot keep and a promise it cannot fund.
-The lie is whispered by the culture that staged it: that this is the day two people complete each other, that the radiant face across the altar is the answer to the ache, that the vows are a celebration of how much they presently feel.
-The promise is spoken aloud by the two at the front: for better, for worse, for richer, for poorer, in sickness and in health, till death do us part.
-And every honest person in the room knows, somewhere beneath the joy, that the people making that promise do not have it in them to keep it.
-They are promising a faithfulness that outruns their own resources.
-They are vowing, in front of witnesses, to do something no fallen human being has ever managed by willpower.
+The lie is whispered by the culture that staged it: that this is the day two people complete each other, that the radiant face across the aisle is the answer to the ache, that the vows are a celebration of how much they presently feel.
+The promise is spoken aloud by the two at the front.
+For better, for worse, for richer, for poorer, in sickness and in health, till death do us part.
+And every honest person in the room knows, somewhere underneath the joy, that the two making that promise do not have it in them to keep it.
+They are pledging a faithfulness that outruns their own resources, in front of witnesses, to do a thing no fallen human being has ever managed by willpower.
 The wonder is not that so many marriages fail.
-The wonder is that the vow is true anyway — because it was never resting on them.
+The wonder is that the vow is true anyway, because it was never resting on them.

 To see why, you have to go back behind the wedding, behind even the institution, to the sentence in which the apostle Paul lifts the veil on what marriage has secretly been since the garden.
-He has just told husbands to love their wives and wives to honor their husbands, and then, quoting the oldest wedding text in Scripture — "For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh" (Genesis 2:24) — he says something that should stop the reader cold: "This is a profound mystery — but I am talking about Christ and the church."
+He has just told husbands to love their wives and wives to honor their husbands, and then, quoting the oldest wedding text in Scripture — "For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh" (Ephesians 5:31, citing Genesis 2:24) — he says something that should stop the reader cold: "This is a profound mystery — but I am talking about Christ and the church."
 (Ephesians 5:32) The Greek is to mystērion touto mega estin: this mystery is great.
 Paul is not saying marriage is like the gospel as a useful comparison.
 He is saying that when God designed the one-flesh union in Eden, He was already drawing a picture of His Son and the people His Son would die to save.
 Marriage is not the thing; it is the icon of the thing.
 The shadow has been cast backward from a cross that had not yet happened.

 Covenant, Not Contract